Meadowlarke/Bibliography/Bibliography.md

 190: Rossini's part historically.

-193: the High vocal range of Rossini's male heros.
+193: The high vocal range of Rossini's male heros.

 196: Analysis of _Tancredi._